view hidden files and folders windows

 1. Open File Explorer from the taskbar.

-2. Select View Options > Change folder and search options.
+2. Click View > Options > Change folder and search options.

-3. Select the View tab and, in Advanced settings, select Show hidden files, folders, and drives and OK.
+3. In the View tab, under Advanced settings, select Show hidden files, folders, and drives, then click OK.

-2. Type “folder options” in search and press Enter.
+2. Type “folder options” in the search bar and press Enter.

 Sean Doyle